napmany/llmsnap/docs/configuration.md

 ## Many more features..

-llama-swap supports many more features to customize how you want to manage your environment.
+llmsnap supports many more features to customize how you want to manage your environment.

 | Feature       | Description                                    |
 | ------------- | ---------------------------------------------- |